Insider’s guide to Les Halles Paul Bocuse and Beyond

 Be sure to get there early!

 According to their website, Les Halles are open from 7:00 am – 10:30 pm but each stand within the building keeps their own hours, so depending on when you arrive, things could be in full swing or you could arrive after everyone has closed shop for the day!
 The best time to go: mid to late morning or mid afternoon, many stands close for lunch and some do not reopen in the afternoon.

 Les Halles Paul Bocuse is located in the Part-Dieu district of the city, not far from the main train station and shopping mall.
 If you don’t mind walking going on foot, it’s about a 25-30 minute walk from the center of the Presqu’ile (Bellecour, Cordeliers, Hotel de Ville).
 Taking a bus is the most direct and fastest way to go on public transport.
 Both the C3 and C13 bus lines have stops just in front of Les Halles and are named accordingly – stop Halles Paul Bocuse.

 Once you’ve made it to Lyon’s food Mecca, prepare yourself for a feast for the senses!
-Wander around and figure out your game plan of what you’d like to sample and where you’d like to eat you can have a sit down meal at many places or choose a sampler plate at certain shops (Fromagerie Mons for cheese, Maison Sibilia for sausages and charcuteries, or AOC for wine).
+Wander around and figure out your game plan of what you’d like to sample and where you’d like to eat you can have a sit down meal at many places or choose a sampler plate at certain shops (Fromagerie Mons or Mère Richard for cheese, Maison Sibilia or L'ilot des Gourmets for sausages and charcuteries).

 Beyond Les Halles